chrisbetze/Neural-Networks-and-Intelligent-Systems/Lab1/README.md

 ### Classification
 We compare two scikit-learn classifiers: Gaussian Naive Bayes, kNN
 ### Optimization
 Fine tuning using Pipeline, GridSearch and Cross-validation techniques.
-Pipeline steps are PCA, Variance Threshold Selector, Standard Scaler and Random Over Sampler.
+Pipeline steps are PCA, Variance Threshold Selector, Standard Scaler, Random Over Sampler and Hyperparameters of kNN.
 ### Results
 We achieve an accuracy of 92% using kNN.
 ## Dataset 2: Statlog (Landsat Satellite) Data Set